rachwo/Flow-pipeline/README.md

 ### 2. arcsinh transformation with ```cytoTrans```

 This function reads each csv file containing the exported flow cytometry data and merges each file according to the acquisition timepoint.
 Optional per-channel normalization will be performed if required.
-Arcsinh transformation will also be performed.
+Arcsinh transformation (from the `flowCore` package) will also be performed.

 #### Parameters